Alliance 90/The Greens: 2021–present: Return to government

 The Greens finished in third place in the 2021 federal election with 14.8% of votes.
 Though their best ever federal election result, it was considered a bitter disappointment in light of their polling numbers during the previous three years.
 They entered coalition talks with the FDP and SPD, eventually joining a traffic light coalition under Chancellor Olaf Scholz which took office on 8 December 2021.
 The Greens have five ministers in the Scholz cabinet, including Robert Habeck as Vice-Chancellor and Annalena Baerbock as foreign minister.

 Since party statute mandates that party leaders may not hold government office, Baerbock and Habeck stepped down after entering cabinet.
 At a party conference in January 2022, Ricarda Lang and Omid Nouripour were elected to succeed them.
-At the time of the her election, Lang was 28 years old, speaker for women's issues, and a former leader of the Green Youth.
+At the time of her election, Lang was 28 years old, speaker for women's issues, and a former leader of the Green Youth.
 46-year-old Nouripour was foreign affairs spokesman and a member of the Bundestag since 2006.
 Of the new leaders, Lang is considered a representative of the party's left-wing, while Nouripour represents the right-wing.